-Special thanks to several of our Bridgespan colleagues for their contributions, including Zach Crago, Carole Matthews, and Bradley Seeman.
+Special thanks to several of our Bridgespan colleagues for their contributions, including Zach Crago, Carole Matthews, Bradley Seeman, and Susan Wolf Ditkoff.

-Funding for the work was provided by the S. D. Bechtel, Jr. Foundation; the Ford Foundation; the William and Flora Hewlett Foundation; JPB Foundation; the McConnell Foundation, and the Oak Foundation.
+Alongside Fay Twersky, director of the Effective Philanthropy Group at the William and Flora Hewlett Foundation, funding for the work was provided by Allison Harvey Turner, Environment program director for S. D. Bechtel at Jr. Foundation; Betsy Krebs, vice president or Poverty at JPB Foundation; Leonardo Lacerda, director of the Environment Programme at the Oak Foundation; Kathy Reich, director of Building Institutions and Networks (BUILD) at the Ford Foundation; and Darcy Riddell, director of Strategic Learning at the McConnell Foundation.
 These funders also serve on the initiative's steering committee alongside Susan Bell, principal of Susan Bell & Associates; Julia Coffman, founder and director of the Center for Evaluation Innovation; and Stephanie Gillis, senior advisor of the Impact Driven Philanthropy Initiative for the Raikes Foundation.